ONLYOFFICE/onlyoffice-chamilo/README.md

 To enable, go to the plugins list, select the ONLYOFFICE plugin, and click _Enable_ the selected plugins.

+If you want more up-to-date versions of the plugin, you need to replace the pre-installed default plugin folder with the newly collected plugin:

+`/var/www/html/chamilo-1.11.16/plugin/onlyoffice`

+where `chamilo-1.11.16` is your current Chamilo version.

-If you want more up-to-date versions of the plugin, go to Chamilo Administration -> Plugins -> Upload plugin.
+If your Chamilo version is lower than 1.11.16, go to Chamilo Administration -> Plugins -> Upload plugin.

 Upload `onlyoffice.zip` (you'll find it in the Releases section).
 You'll see the plugin list.